Scientometrics and Network Science in the Chacko-Warnow Collaboration

 GRADUATE COURSE

 CS 598: Computational Scientometrics.
-This graduate course, taught in Fall 2022, is centered around applying quantitative analytical techniques to problems in scientometrics that concern research metadata, particularly citations.
+This graduate course, taught in Fall 2022 and Spring 2025, is centered around applying quantitative analytical techniques to problems in scientometrics that concern research metadata, particularly citations.
 The course consists of presentations, critical discussions, and research projects.
 Participating students will explore scientific questions, analyze data, develop new methods or apply existing ones (HTML)

 Copyright Notice: The documents accessible through these links are included by the author as a means to ensure convenient electronic dissemination of technical work on a non-commercial basis.
 Copyright and all rights therein are maintained by the copyright holders (the authors or the publishers), notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's and publisher's copyright.
 In particular, these works may not be re-posted without permission of the copyright holders.

-14 M. Park, Y. Tabatabaee, V. Ramavarapu, B. Liu, V. Kamath Pailodi, R. Ramachandran, D. Korobskiy, F. Ayres, G. Chacko, T. Warnow.
-Well-Connected Communities in Real-World and Synthetic Networks (note: this is an extensive improvement over paper 13.)
-This paper has been accepted to COMPLEX NETWORKS and their applications 2023.
-(PDF)
+13 M. Park, Y. Tabatabaee, V. Ramavarapu, B. Liu, V. Kamath Pailodi, R. Ramachandran, D. Korobskiy, F. Ayres, G. Chacko, T. Warnow (2024).
+Well-connectedness and community detection.
+PLOS Complex Systems, 1(3), e0000009.
+This is an extended version of a paper that appeared in COMPLEX NETWORKS and their applications 2023. accepted to PLOS Complex Systems.)
+(HTMO)

 12 A. Jakatdar, B. Liu, T. Warnow, and G. Chacko (2022).
 AOC: Assembling Overlapping Communities.
 Quantitative Science Studies (QSS), published by MIT Press.
 (HTML)